-The Emmy award winning Cardinals Broadcast Network will produce the final two preseason games that can be seen locally on 12 News KPNX-TV (NBC).
-The preseason broadcasts airing on 12 News include this week's contest at Minnesota and the preseason finale at Denver.
+Following this week's nationally televised matchup against the Raiders on ESPN, the Emmy award winning Cardinals Broadcast Network will produce the final two preseason games that can be seen locally on 12 News KPNX-TV (NBC).

-The Cardinals regular radio team of Dave
+The preseason broadcasts airing on 12 News include next week's contest at Minnesota and the preseason finale at Denver on August 29.

-(analyst) will be joined by Cardinals reporter/producer Lisa Matthews (sideline reporter) to call the action in Minnesota.
+The Cardinals regular radio team of Dave Pasch (play-by-play) and Ron Wolfley (analyst) will be joined by Cardinals reporter/producer Lisa Matthews (sideline reporter) to call the action in Minnesota.
 Cardinals reporter Paul Calvisi will join Wolfley and Matthews for the Denver broadcast on August 29.

-The two remaining games produced by the Cardinals will be preceded by a halfhour pregame show hosted by NBC reporter Paul Gerke.
-The Cardinals-Vikings game on Saturday will start with the pregame show at 9:30 a.m. and then kickoff at 10:00 a.m. and the Cardinals-Broncos preseason finale on August 29 will start with the pregame show at 5:30 p.m. followed by the game at 6:00 p.m.
+The two remaining games produced by the Cardinals will be preceded by a half-hour pregame show hosted by NBC reporter Paul Gerke.
+The Cardinals-Vikings game on August 24 will start with the pregame show at 9:30 a.m. and then kick-off at 10:00 a.m. and the Cardinals-Broncos preseason finale on August 29 will start with the pregame show at 5:30 p.m. followed by the game at 6:00 p.m.